sbackmann/GNN-molecule-explainer/README.md

 4. ...

 ## Project Description
-Describe here the project and your goal.
+Describe here your project in detail and define your goals.

 ### Users
-List Users
+List your projects target Users.

 ### Dataset
-Add here all used datasets + where and how to download them
+Add here all used datasets.\
+Document here where to find the data and how to download it.

 ### Tasks
-Define the tasks
+Define all the tasks you want your dashboard solve.

+====

 ## Requirements
 Write here all intructions to build the environment and run your code.\